06 Mar 19 Part 7: Concurrent Programs are a Risky Business too

-For the most part, when people talk about access related risk within Oracle EBS, they are talking about “functions” that carry risk.
+For the most part, when people talk about access related risk within Oracle EBS, they are talking about “functions”.
 A function is typically a screen (or form) that performs some task; for example, there are functions in Oracle EBS where the user can create new suppliers, invoices, purchase orders…etc.

 Considering Concurrent Programs

-There is another, largely overlooked area of access related risk within Oracle EBS and that is with concurrent programs.
+There is another area of risk that is largely overlooked within Oracle EBS, and that is with concurrent programs.

-A concurrent program is a process that typically runs as a background job that performs some task or generates a report; the majority of concurrent programs are more the reporting type but there are many concurrent programs that perform tasks that could be said to carry some degree of risk and yet most organizations don’t even consider concurrent programs in their risk analysis.
+A concurrent program is a process that typically runs as a background job that performs some task or generates a report.
+The majority of concurrent programs are more the reporting type but many concurrent programs perform tasks that could be said to carry some degree of risk and yet most organizations don’t even consider concurrent programs in their risk analysis.

 More Than Just Reporting on Data

 As of Oracle EBS 12.2.8 there are around 13,000 concurrent programs.
 Based on our most recent analysis, there could be over 2,000 that have some risk associated with them because they do more than just report on data.

 Some of the things a “risky” concurrent program might do are…

 - Archive data